matloff/fastBigStat/README.md

   converges in distribution to N(0,1).

+  Many generalizations of the CLT exist, in which they relax the iid assmuption.

 * Note that while scaling by the factor n<sup>1/2</sup> is what works in this context of sums, other rates may apply for other quantities.
 For example, if we are interested in the maximum of